WheteThunger/DroneStorage/README.md

 - `dronestorage.capacity.36` -- 6 rows
 - `dronestorage.capacity.42` -- 7 rows

 You can add more capacity amounts in the plugin configuration (`CapacityAmounts`), and the plugin will automatically generate permissions of the format `dronestorage.capacity.<amount>` when reloaded.
-If a player has permission to multiple capacity amounts, only the last one will apply (based on the order in the config).
+If a player has permission to multiple capacity amounts, the highest will apply.

 ## Configuration